top of page

 What Standard Talk Therapy Often Misses

-Many people who have left toxic relationships have already been in talk therapy: sometimes before leaving, sometimes while trying to leave, sometimes after.
+Many people who have left toxic relationships have already been in talk therapy.
+Sometimes before leaving, sometimes while trying to leave, sometimes after.
 And many find that while the therapy helped them understand the pattern and build language for what happened, it produced less somatic relief than they expected.

 What to Look for in a Therapist for Toxic Relationships

-An approach to pacing that respects the window of tolerance.
-Survivors of toxic relationships often have significantly narrowed windows of tolerance: their nervous systems are chronically activated and their capacity to hold additional activation while approaching difficult material is limited.
-A therapist who moves too quickly into trauma processing before adequate resourcing is in place can retraumatize rather than heal.
-Look for a therapist who builds resourcing before processing and paces the work according to what the nervous system can currently hold.
-As I explore in Why "I Can't Feel Anything in My Body" Is the Most Important Thing You Can Say in Trauma Therapy, the resourcing phase is not preliminary to the real work; for clients with narrowed windows of tolerance, it is the real work, at least until enough capacity has been built.
+• Pacing that respects the window of tolerance.
+Survivors of toxic relationships often have significantly narrowed windows of tolerance.
+Their nervous systems are chronically activated, and their capacity to hold more activation while approaching difficult material is limited.
+A therapist who moves too quickly into processing before adequate resourcing is in place can retraumatize rather than heal.
+Look for someone who builds resourcing before processing and paces the work to what your nervous system can currently hold.
+As I describe in why not being able to feel your body matters, the resourcing phase is not preliminary to the real work.
+For clients with narrowed windows, it is the real work, at least until enough capacity has been built.

 Why Somatic Therapy Works for Relational Trauma